-Paul Aubin is an experienced trial and appeal lawyer with a reputation for successfully defending virtually every type of criminal charge.
+Paul Aubin is an experienced trial and appeal lawyer who has successfully defended virtually every type of criminal charge.
 He has appeared in court on thousands of matters in his career, conducting countless bail hearings, pre-trials, preliminary hearings, judge-alone trials, jury trials, and appeals.
-He spends most of his time defending the most serious criminal charges like homicides, robberies, firearm offences, drug offences, sexual assaults, domestic assaults, frauds, property crimes, driving offences, and breaches of court orders.
+He spends most of his time defending people charged with serious crimes like homicides, robberies, firearm offences, drug offences, sexual assaults, domestic assaults, frauds, property crimes, driving offences, and breaches of court orders.

 Mr. Aubin has over 40 reported decisions on various criminal topics, including the following:

 - R. v.
 Pottinger, 2018 ONCJ 290 (CanLII)

 - R. v.
 Turner, 2017 ONCJ 452 (CanLII)